lossyrob/geowave-geomesa-comparative-analysis/docs/report.md

 In this section, we briefly describe the technical means by which we were able to test the relative performance of GeoWave and GeoMesa for indexing SimpleFeatures in Accumulo.

-The ultimate aim of the method of deployment, ingesting and running the tests was to ensure that results were both repeatable and quick to iterate on.
+The ultimate aim of the method of deployment, ingesting, and running the tests was to ensure results were both repeatable and could be iterated on quickly.
-This implies that these methods, and the associated software, are useful beyond the needs of this comparative analysis.
+This implies these methods and the associated software are useful beyond the needs of this comparative analysis.
 All software associated with the performance tests is open sourced under the Apache 2.0 license, and can be found at https://github.com/azavea/geowave-geomesa-comparative-analysis

 #### Environment